-On February 1, 2017, Justice entered into a Hotel management agreement with Interstate Management Company, LLC to manage the Hotel with an effective takeover date of February 3, 2017.
-The term of the management agreement is for an initial period of ten years commencing on the takeover date and automatically renews for successive one (1) year periods, not to exceed five years in the aggregate, subject to certain conditions.
-Under the terms on the HMA, base management fee payable to Interstate shall be one and seven-tenths (1.70%) of total Hotel revenue.
-On October 25, 2019, Interstate merged with Aimbridge Hospitality, North America's largest independent hotel management firm.
-With the completion of the merger, the newly combined company will be positioned under the Aimbridge Hospitality name in the Americas.
-For the fiscal years ended June 30, 2021 and 2020, hotel management fees were \$242,000 and \$591,000, respectively, offset by key money amortization of \$250,000 for both years and are included in Hotel operating expenses in the consolidated statements of operations.
-As part of the Hotel management agreement, Interstate, through the Partnership's wholly owned subsidiary, Kearny Street Parking LLC, manages the parking garage in-house.
+Operating entered into a hotel management agreement ("HMA") with Aimbridge Hospitality ("Aimbridge") to manage the Hotel, along with its five-level parking garage, with an effective date of February 3, 2017.
+The term of the management agreement is for an initial period of ten years commencing on the February 3, 2017 date and automatically renews for successive one (1) year periods, not to exceed five years in the aggregate, subject to certain conditions.
+Under the terms on the HMA, base management fee payable to Aimbridge shall be one and seven-tenths percent (1.70%) of total Hotel revenue.

+For the fiscal years ended June 30, 2022 and 2021, hotel management fees were \$1,055,000 and \$242,000, respectively, offset by key money amortization of \$250,000 for both years and are included in Hotel operating expenses in the consolidated statements of operations.
+As part of the Hotel management agreement, Aimbridge, through Portsmouth's wholly owned subsidiary, Kearny Street Parking LLC, manages the parking garage in-house.